seanbreckenridge/sqlite_concurrent_writes/README.md

 So, with this info in mind, (as I dont expect any of my personal project databases to get hammered with hundreds of writes per second), I will continue using sqlite till I need to migrate to something larger

-If youre not using bindings that support a timeout, you can set it directly in the sqlite code with the `.timeout` option:
+If you're not using bindings that support a timeout, you can set it directly in the sqlite code with the `.timeout` option:

 ```
 .timeout MS              Try opening locked tables for MS milliseconds